mvkaran/mvkaran/README.md

 # Hi 👋 I am Karan. मम नाम करणः|

-I lead Developer Relations (DevRel) for GitHub in India.
+I lead Developer Relations (DevRel) for GitHub in some of our international markets, including India and LATAM.
 I am on a mission to help every developer be a part of the open source ecosystem and grow their software development skills through the power of GitHub.

 ## The developer side of me